farhan-439/ml_competition/README.md

 ## 📋 Challenge Description

 In this competition, we were tasked with playing rock-paper-scissors with image data.
-Each data point consisted of:
+Each of the 20,000 datapoints consisted of:

 - Two 24×24 grayscale images
 - A binary label: